kacdro/Algorithm-designed-for-detecting-and-matching-keypoints-between-two-images/README.md

 Class Definitions: It defines several classes, including:

--Interpolacja: An enumeration for interpolation methods.
+- Interpolacja: An enumeration for interpolation methods.

 -Obraz: A class representing an image with methods for loading, displaying, copying, saving, and manipulating pixels and pixel coordinates.